 Another thing to consider when you apply for term life insurance online is your age.
 While 40 may be the new 20 in some circles, life insurance rates go up quite a bit as you get older with premiums increasing 8 to 10 percent for every year of age.

 Luckily, when you buy level term life insurance online, you lock in your premium rate for the entirety of your term period.
 If 25-year-old you were to decide to buy a 30-year level term life insurance policy, 50-year-old you would be grateful because your rate remains the same during the life of your policy—regardless of your age, changing health status, or the state of the economy.

 The answer to this question is largely subjective, but if you’re the type of person who values peace of mind, likes having a future plan, and wants to offer your loved ones some financial protection should you pass away, then you might want to think about applying for term life insurance.

 Bestow makes term life insurance ridiculously easy.
 Bestow.com offers free quotes in seconds, and if you decide to apply for term life insurance online, the entire application process takes just a few minutes.
-Everyone gets an instant decision and, if approved, you could have up to $1.5 million in coverage by the end of the day.
+Most get an instant decision and, if approved, you could have up to $1.5 million in coverage by the end of the day.